andreamust/TPSD/readme.md

 ## Usage

-The implementation of the Tonal Pitch Step Distance (TPSD) has been split into two main modules that implement the *TPS* and the *TPSD*, respectively.
+The implementation of the Tonal Pitch Step Distance (TPSD) has been split into three main modules that implement the * TPS*, the comparison between two *TPS distances* and the *TPSD*, respectively.

 All chords and keys are expressed in the Harte notation (as described